-You probably already know some of this, but you need to be able to convince your clients and people who ask you for fitness and nutrition advice.
-Tell them why getting enough protein is so important:
+You likely already know some of this, but you need to be able to convince your clients and people who ask you for fitness and nutrition advice.
+Tell them why getting enough high-quality protein is so important:

 - Protein builds muscle mass